 Hickory Hills real estate is some of the most expensive in Illinois, although Hickory Hills house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Hickory Hills isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hickory Hills are a mix of both white- and blue-collar jobs.
-Overall, Hickory Hills is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hickory Hills who work in office and administrative support (14.97%), sales jobs (14.31%), and management occupations (5.65%).
+Hickory Hills is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Hickory Hills is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Hickory Hills who work in office and administrative support (14.24%), sales jobs (13.92%), and teaching (5.33%).

 Also of interest is that Hickory Hills has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Hickory Hills who are college-educated is somewhat higher than the average US community of 21.84%: 25.11% of adults in Hickory Hills have at least a bachelor's degree.
+The education level of Hickory Hills citizens is a little higher than the average for US cities and towns: 24.07% of adults in Hickory Hills have at least a bachelor's degree.